Frequently asked questions (FAQ)

 - What is the standard amount of PVF donations, how much can we ask PVF?

-PVF does not give limits of funding per project, the amount of our contribution always dependent on the particularities of the project, the needs and its quality.
-Please note, however, that, in principle, we favor co-financing.
+PVF does not give limits of funding per project, the amount of our contribution always dependents on the particularities of the project, the needs and its quality.
+Please note, that we always favor co-financing.

 - Our project/program does not come within the geographical and/or thematic priorities of PVF, can we nevertheless submit a presentation dossier?

 Projects outside these priorities may be considered if they respond to the Foundation’s approach.